 When we make a final decision we will write to you and explain the reasons.
 We will send a copy of the decision to the organisation you complained about.

 Most complaints are decided in 26 weeks.
 However some complicated cases can take longer for us to gather enough information to make a fair decision.

-We publish most decisions on our website three months after the date of the decision.
+We publish most decisions on our website six weeks after the date of the decision.
 Go to Possible outcomes for more information.